opensvc/docs.opensvc.com/source/agent.template.sync.dcsckpt.conf.rst

 	#  depends:      None
 	#  scopable:     False
 	#
-	#  desc:  The DataCore manager name runing a ssh daemon, as set in the
+	#  desc:  The DataCore manager name running a ssh daemon, as set in the
 	#         auth.conf section title.
 	#
 	;manager = foo